Tuesday, July 21. 2015

 Added Tennis Metadata

-Not only player match stats, but their historical metadata and also Wimblestats are collected – for example, veteran Leighton Hewitt hit his 1500th ace the day I was there, and they can play comparison games with stats back to the 1870's
+Not only player match stats, but their historical metadata and also Wimblestats are collected – for example, veteran Leighton Hewitt hit his 1500th ace the day I was there, and they can play comparison games with stats back to the 1870's.
+Much of this is to add rich data to the various media outfeeds - website, TV, Radio, Social Media.

 Social Media Analysis